saridhi/fin-ml/README.md

 # fin-ml
 Repository for machine learning related algorithms with a focus on financial timeseries forecasting using statistical learning models.
 The repository also contains several modules completed in educational and learning projects along with some hobby/interests that lie in other systematic prediction space. ***These are all non-work related projects for experimentation, learning, and as a hobby with no affiliation to my workplace.***

-Below is the description of folders in the root directory:
+Below is the description of folders in the repo root:

 - deep-learning:
 This contains a selection of five projects completed towards the Udacity Deep Learning Nanodegree using Neural Networks, GAN, RNN, NLP embeddings, and Reinforcement Learning